-We market natural gas and electricity through our 100%-owned subsidiary, Agway Energy Services, LLC ("AES"), in the deregulated markets of New York and Pennsylvania primarily to residential and small commercial customers.
+We market natural gas and electricity through our 100%-owned subsidiary, Agway Energy Services, LLC ("AES"), in the deregulated markets of New York, Pennsylvania and Maryland primarily to residential and small commercial customers.
 Historically, local utility companies provided their customers with all three aspects of electric and natural gas service: generation, transmission and distribution.
 However, under deregulation, public utility commissions in several states are licensing energy service companies, such as AES, to act as alternative suppliers of the commodity to end consumers.
-In essence, we make arrangements for the supply of electricity or natural gas to specific delivery points.
-The local utility companies continue to distribute electricity and natural gas on their distribution systems.
+In essence, the local utility companies distribute electricity and natural gas on their distribution systems and we make arrangements for the supply of electricity or natural gas to specific delivery points.
 The business strategy of this segment is to expand its market share by concentrating on growth in the customer base and expansion into other deregulated markets that are considered strategic markets.
-As part of this strategy, just recently, AES commenced marketing its products and services to residents of Maryland.